bjmorgan/py-sc-fermi/docs/source/installation.rst

    pip install py-sc-fermi

-Alternatively, the latest development build can be found `Github`_, which can be installed by cloning the repository and installing with :code:`pip`:
+Alternatively, the latest development build can be found on `Github`_ and installed by cloning the repository and installing with :code:`pip`:

 .. code-block:: bash